pinnacle-framework/Pinnacle/docs/content/execute_api/sidecar_index_vector_search.md

-In this case, whenever a developer executes a vector-search query including `.like`, execution of the similarity and sorting computations of vectors is outsourced to a sidecar implementation which is managed by `pinnacledb`.
+In this case, whenever a developer executes a vector-search query including `.like`, execution of the similarity and sorting computations of vectors is outsourced to a sidecar implementation which is managed by `pinnacle`.